bharatiDSG/NextGen-Automation-ts/README.md

-# te-playwright-js
+# te-playwright-ts

-Playwright test automation framework for ecomm websites
+Playwright test automation framework for ecomm websites using typescript

 ## Install and Setup Steps